 Coming up with a Halloween costume each year can be tough—made even tougher by the hair and makeup aspect.
 Those parts can take hours and are often super complicated to pull off, but there are plenty of options for those who can't spend as much time working it all out.
-Enter bunny makeup.
-It's adorable, often uncomplicated, and can take so many different forms.
+Enter bunny makeup: It's adorable, often uncomplicated, and can take so many different forms.

 Instead of having to figure it all out yourself, we did a little research and rounded up our favorite options.
 Below, find 10 different iterations of bunny makeup, as well as the products you need to recreate each look—then, all you'll have to do is hop around all night and eat candy.

 The Easter Bunny

 If it's the Easter Bunny look you're after—a little less scary and a bit more adorable—you can still make it extra.
-Opt for a wide eye pencil like the NYX Jumbo Eye Pencil in Milk White ($5) and your favorite kohl black liner for the details.
+Opt for a wide eye pencil like the NYX Jumbo Eye Pencil in Milk ($6), and use your favorite kohl black liner for the details.

 The Playboy Bunny

 The Garden Bunny

 If you're looking for a more sophisticated, garden party–esque bunny costume, try this.
 Fashion a flower crown out of some blooms and invest in a good, noncomedogenic white face paint.
 We suggest Go Green's Face Paint in Classic ($22) because it's certified organic, hypoallergenic, and all-natural.

 The Iconic Jessica Rabbit

 Perhaps my favorite of the bunch is the iconic Jessica Rabbit.
 To pull it off, go big on the sculpting (we like Charlotte Tilbury's Filmstar, $68) and some purple shadow (like Huda Beauty's Haze Obsessions Eyeshadow Palette in Purple, $29).